ahsifer/goxdp/README.md

 # Introduction

 GoXDP is a simple and powerful XDP filter with kernel-space code built with C and user-space code built with Golang that utilizes the power of the longest prefix matching (LPM) algorithm to filter subnets and IP addresses with predefined timeouts.
-Also, interacting with GoXDP can be through the RestfulAPI or the CLI client commands.
+Also, interacting with GoXDP can be through the RestfulAPI or the CLI client commands. <br>
 ![golang-logo](golang-logo.png){width=70%}

 # Quick Start